OnurKerimoglu/stocks_forecasting_live/README.md

 <https://your-streamlit-url.app> &nbsp;|&nbsp; Source: [`deploy_demo/demo.py`](deploy_demo/demo.py)

 > **Heads-up:** the demo is hosted on Streamlit Community Cloud for now, so an idle app may take a few seconds to wake up.
-> Once it’s running you’ll see a chart like this, combining the latest historical data with the 5-day forecast:
+> Once it’s running, enter the ticker symbol, click `Fetch and Plot`, and you’ll see a chart like this, combining the latest historical data with the 5-day forecast:
 <img src="documentation/images/demo.png" width=500 />

 ## Tech stack and Solution Architecture